KorAP/KorAP-XML-CoNLL-U/Readme.md

 ## Description

 The state of the package is very preliminary.
+Currently, two scripts are provided:
-Currently, only a script `korapxml2conllu` is provided.
-It converts KorAP XML zip "base" and "morpho" (with POS and lemma annotations) files to corresponding CoNLL-U files with foundry information, text ids and token offsets in comments.
+* `korapxml2conllu` converts KorAP XML zip "base" and "morpho" (with POS and lemma annotations) files to corresponding CoNLL-U files with foundry information, text ids and token offsets in comments
+* `conllu2korapxml` converts CoNLL-U files that follow KorAP-specific comment conventions and contain morphosyntactic and/or dependency annotations to corresponding KorAP-XML zip files

 **!
 This software is in its early stages and not stable yet!
 Use it on your own risk!
 It is very likely to be changed or replaced.**
 ## Installation